Blog Home / Case Studies / BackOffice CIMA OCS Preseen – Nov 24 – Feb 25

 Costing Information in Practice: The Case of Patagonia

-Additionally, Patagonia’s commitment to ethical production mirrors BackOffice’s focus on ethically sourced materials and long-term sustainability goals.
-This requires that they accurately allocate costs to ensure these sustainability efforts are economically feasible without compromising profitability.
+Patagonia’s commitment to ethical production also mirrors BackOffice’s focus on ethically sourced materials and long-term sustainability.
+Accurate cost allocation ensures these efforts are financially viable without hurting profitability.

 Key Takeaway

-For BackOffice, adopting activity-based costing (ABC) in addition to absorption costing could provide a more detailed breakdown of costs for specific activities, particularly when launching new product lines like the recycled PET backpacks.
+For BackOffice, using activity-based costing (ABC) alongside absorption costing could give a clearer view of costs for specific activities.
+This is especially useful when launching new products, like the recycled PET backpacks.

 Budgeting Approaches: Insights from Tumi and Samsonite